High blood pressure

 Need I say more?

-“Dana, your blood pressure is extremely low.
-Do you have a family history of heart disease?”
+“Dana, your blood pressure is extremely low.”

 “Dana, your heart rate is too low.”